Violet Graham, Duchess of Montrose: Early life and marriage

-Violet Graham was born in London in 1854, the daughter of Sir Frederick Graham, 3rd Baronet of Netherby and Jane Hermione St. Maur, daughter of Edward St. Maur, 12th Duke of Somerset.
+Violet Graham was born in London in 1854, the eldest daughter of Sir Frederick Graham, 3rd Baronet of Netherby and Lady Jane Hermione St Maur, daughter of Edward St Maur, 12th Duke of Somerset.
 She married the 5th Duke of Montrose, a Scottish nobleman, in 1876.
 Together they lived at the Clan Graham's Buchanan Castle in Scotland.

 The Duchess and her husband had five children: